What is Automatic Differentiation?¶

 However, we observe that the Xn are required in the inverse of their computation order.
 If the original program overwrites a part of Xn, the differentiated program must restore it before it is used by f'n+1(Xn).

 One can see that before the adjoint of each instruction, the necessary part of the original program is recomputed.
 Notice that this requires that we save the environment before the rirst run (big black dot), and restore it (big white dots) before each duplicate run.
-We see that brute-force RA strategy has a quadratic time cost with respect to the total number of run-time instructions p. - Store All (SA): the
+We see that brute-force RA strategy has a quadratic time cost with respect to the total number of run-time instructions p.

 One can see that before each instruction of the forward sweep, some values are saved, (small black dots) and they are restored (small white dots) just before their corresponding derivative instruction during the so-called backward sweep.
 Brute-force SA strategy has a linear memory cost with respect to p.

-result of checkpointing part P is shown on the top of next
+• In Recompute All (RA) mode, the result of checkpointing part P is shown on the top of next figure.
+The snapshot (big black dot) memorizes the state of the program just after P.

 The bottom part of the figure shows the execution of the program when there are many nested checkpoints.
-There are fewer duplicate executions, but it costs some extra snapshots. - In Store All (SA) mode, the result
+There are fewer duplicate executions, but it costs some extra snapshots.

 The bottom part of the figure shows the execution of the program when there are many nested checkpoints.
 There are fewer values memorized, but it costs some snapshots and some duplicate executions.